There is nothing more frustrating than having your programs crash or slow down. Isn’t it?

 Resetting a virtual memory means either clearing the virtual memory or manually changing it again.

-To clear the virtual memory in windows 10 and 11, follow the given procedure:
+To clear the virtual memory in Windows 10 and Windows 11, follow the given procedure:

-Press Windows + R keys together to open run dialog box.
+Press Windows + R keys together to open the run dialog box.

-Type gpedit.msc in the open field and click on OK to open group policy editor:
+Type gpedit. msc in the open field and click on OK to open the Group Policy Editor:

 Navigate to Local Computer Policy > Computer Configuration > Windows Settings :